gnosis-mcp

 1. Install with embeddings: pip install gnosis-mcp[embeddings]

-2. Ingest with embeddings: gnosis-mcp ingest ./docs/ --embed (downloads 23MB model on first run)
+2. Ingest with embeddings: gnosis-mcp ingest ./docs/ --embed (downloads 23MB MongoDB/mdbr-leaf-ir on first run)

 3. Search with hybrid mode: gnosis-mcp search "how does billing work" --embed